LeeBadal/CI_server/README.md

 # DD2480-Assignment #2: CI Server
 ### Group 3, Spring 2021

 CI Server is created for the assignment 'Continuous Integration' in the course DD2480 at KTH.
-The Program runs a server which has a listner for webhooks.
-Webhooks from GitHub's commits is concidered valid and is further processed.
-In the process, the project of the commit is being built, tested and evaluated to later update the commit status and a database.
+The Program runs a server which has a listener for webhooks.
+Webhooks from GitHub's commits are considered valid and is further processed.
+In the process the project is built, tested and evaluated to later notify the user via GitHub statuses.
+Build and test results are stored in an external database for a history overview.

 Travis build status:
 [![Build Status](https://www.travis-ci.com/LeeBadal/CI_server.svg?token=7cmhVzehZexnVyrntj3T&branch=main)](https://www.travis-ci.com/LeeBadal/CI_server)